By KONAMI

 Peers

-High-frequency social tournaments and character customization focus.
+High-frequency social tournaments and deep character customization drive competitive engagement.

 New Kids on the Block